Shailaja Acharya

 A member of the influential Koirala family, Acharya entered active politics as a student, and was held political prisoner for three years as a teenager, after she showed a black flag to King Mahendra in protest of coup d'état by the monarchy against the democratically elected government in 1961.
 Upon release, she went into self-exile in India where she fostered a close friendship with Indian leaders, notably Chandra Sekhar, while she continued to advance the democratic struggle against the Panchayat System.
 She played an instrumental role in organising the youth movement, collecting and smuggling arms and ammunition for a possible armed conflict and publishing a paper to raise political awareness.
 She accompanied BP Koirala when the latter returned to Nepal and was immediately arrested upon arrival.
 She spent a total of five years in jail during the Panchayat regime.

 After the reinstitution of democracy, Acharya was elected twice to parliament, in 1991 and 1994.
 Between 1991 and 1993, she was the Minister for Agriculture, a post she resigned in protest of corruption in the government.
 In 1997, she became the first woman Minister for Water Resources, and in 1998, she became the first woman deputy prime minister.
 After King Gyanendra suspended democracy in another coup, she continued to support constitutional monarchy publicly, in defiance of her party's position.
 She was appointed ambassador to India in 2007.

 Acharya was diagnosed with Alzheimer's disease in 2007.
 She died of pneumonia in Kathmandu on 12 June 2009.
 She is remembered for her principled positions, her defiance of tyranny at a young age, her role in the fight for democracy, and her philanthropic activities.
 She was awarded the honour of Maha Ujjwal Rashtradip by the government of Nepal in 2014.

 Personal life

-Acharya was born in 1944.
-Her mother, Indira Acharya, had participated in the democratic revolution of 1950, and was one of the first four Nepali women to be arrested by the Rana regime.
+Acharya was born in 1944 Her mother, Indira Koirala Acharya, had participated in the democratic revolution of 1950, and was one of the first four Nepali women to be arrested by the Rana regime.
 Acharya had a sister, Madhu Bastola and a brother, Pradeep Acharya.

 Acharya is the niece of former Nepal prime ministers Matrika Prasad Koirala, BP Koirala and Girija Prasad Koirala.
 Bollywood actress Manisha Koirala is her niece.
-She was close friends with former India prime minister Chandra Sekhar.
+She was close friends with former Indian Prime Minister Chandra Sekhar.
 She had an Intermediate of Science (I.Sc.) degree.
 She did not marry.